 For instance, the “bytearray()”, “bytes()”, and the “str()” modules are now faster compared to their counterparts in Python 3.9.
 For smaller objects, these modules depict a performance improvement of 30 to 40 percent.

 Similarly, in Python 3.10, the runpy module needs to import fewer modules compared to Python 3.9.
 For instance, on Linux, the “python3 -I -m module-name” command imports only 51 modules in the case of Python 3.10 which is 18 fewer than 69 imported in the case of Python 3.9.

 Among the other major updates, Python 3.10 requires OpenSSL (secure socket layer) certificate greater than or equal to 1.1.1.
 The OpenSSL 1.0.2 is no longer supported with Python 3.10.
 As a result of this update, the mac, SSL, and hashlib modules have been updated in Python 3.10.

 Among the deprecated modules, the distutils are the most noticeable.
 The module will be removed in Python 3.12.
 The functionalities for the distutils module are mostly replaced by other third-party modules and packages.

-Though Python 3.10 did not introduce any new module, it has introduced a lot of new features, along with improvements and optimizations in the existing Python modules.
-The structural pattern matching was one of the most desired features for Pythonistas for a long time now, has been added in Python 3.10.
+Though Python 3.10 did not introduce any new modules, it has introduced a lot of new features, along with improvements and optimizations in the existing Python modules.
+Structural pattern matching was one of the most desired features for Pythonistas for a long time now and has been added in Python 3.10.
 In addition, the improved error messages will render debugging a lot easier and can be a great help for beginner-level Python programmers.
 Finally, the optimization in various modules makes Python 3.10 much more secure, robust, and faster compared to its previous counterparts.